Anadea/anadea_blog/content/posts/big-data-the-perfect-aid-for-mobile-app-development/index.md

 ---
 title: Big Data - The Perfect Aid for Mobile App Development
+draft: false
-publishDate: '2018-05-15T00:00:00Z'
+publishDate: 2018-05-15T00:00:00Z
-authors:
-- vivek-kumar
+image: big-data.jpg
+og_image: big-data.jpg
 description: Smartphones and smart-devices have simplified our daily tasks manifolds.
 They have become an indispensable part of our lives.
 Today, we just cannot imagine a single day without these devices.
 We no longer need to head out for purchasing things or for searching a conveyance, we have apps that can help us with most of the imaginable things.
-image: big-data.jpg
-og_image: big-data.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - ai-ml-team
 categories:
   - development
+industries: []
 ---
 Smartphones and smart-devices have simplified our daily tasks manifolds.
 They have become an indispensable part of our lives.
 Today, we just cannot imagine a single day without these devices.
 We no longer need to head out for purchasing things or for searching a conveyance, we have apps that can help us with most of the imaginable things.
 We can book our favorite movies or meals at our favorite restaurants with just a few taps on our mobiles.